Hope, then heartbreak: 5yo trapped for days pulled out of well, but did not survive

 After a long rescue operation that took four days and four nights, rescuers managed to bring the 5-year-old boy out of the well.

-Rayan was transported to hospital by ambulance as soon as he was out of the 32-metre deep well that he had been stuck in since Wednesday (NZ time).
+Rayan was transported to hospital by ambulance as soon as he was out of the 32-metre-deep well he had been stuck in since Wednesday (NZ time).

 Sadly, he did not survive the ordeal.